Spring Airlines

+Spring Airlines is a low-cost airline headquartered in Changning, Shanghai, China.

 Spring Airlines is the aviation subsidiary of Shanghai Spring International Travel Service.
 It reported a net profit of 950 million yuan ($143 million) in 2016.

 History

 The airline was given approval to be established on 26 May 2004.
 Its first aircraft, an Airbus A320 (formerly Lotus Air's), was delivered on 12 July 2005, at Shanghai Hongqiao International Airport.
 Spring Airlines started operations on 18 July 2005 and the first flight on that day was between Shanghai and Yantai.
 Daily flights to Guilin were also initiated.

 To keep operating costs low, Spring sells tickets exclusively from its ch.com website (and some designated ticket offices), bypassing travel agents.
 Spring no longer offers complimentary on-board meals nor complimentary water; however, passengers may purchase meals and beverages on board.
 In December 2006, the airline offered a 1-yuan promotional price which caused trouble with government officials.

 In late July 2009, Spring's plan to establish overseas routes was granted by the General Administration of Civil Aviation of the People's Republic of China, making it the first budget airline in China to explore the international market.
 The airline had plans to operate short-distance routes linking mainland Chinese cities to Hong Kong and Macau, as well as neighboring countries such as Japan, South Korea, Cambodia, Singapore, Vietnam and Thailand.

 On July 29, 2010, Spring Airlines launched its first international route linking its home city Shanghai and Japan's Ibaraki Airport, about 80 kilometers northeast of Tokyo.
 2 months later, on September 28, the airline successfully introduced its first flight from Shanghai to Hong Kong with almost full passengers on board.
 Spring's daily flights from Shanghai to Macau commenced on 8 April 2011 with further international destinations following in the second half of 2011.

 Since January 2015, the company has been listed on the Shanghai Stock Exchange.

-Spring Airlines also operates a subsidiary in Japan and is the first Chinese airline to do so.
+Spring Airlines operated an airline in Japan and is the first Chinese airline to do so.